 1. What are web push notifications?

 Web Push Notifications are opt-in browser-based notifications served to the users who have explicitly opted-in to receive them.
-Web Push Notifications can be delivered to a user's desktop or mobile screen anytime they have their browser open.
-These affordable, handy marketing tool helps marketers and website owners to increase their website revisits.
-Since web push notifications are served via browsers, subscribers can receive them whether they are on the website or not.
+Web Push Notifications can be delivered to a user's desktop or mobile screen on a website at any time their browser opens.
+These affordable, handy marketing tool helps marketers and website owners to increase their

 b) Activation of the Subscription Prompt Box